35 Things Every Homeowner Needs to Know ASAP

 Press the reset button on GFCIs

 Sometimes all the bathroom outlets—or several exterior lights—are powered through a single GFCI (the red button in the middle of some outlets) located in one bathroom or elsewhere, such as in a basement.
 If there’s an outage, push the reset button on the GFCI, and you could be back in business.
-Make sure you also do these smart things that every homeowner does at least once a year.

 Test the outlet